cheat.sh/share/intro.txt

 You can access cheat.sh directly from editors: {1Vim} and {1Emacs}.

 It's a very important feature!
-You should absolutely like it.
+You will absolutely like it.

 {1Imagine:}